-He originally wrote within a variety of electronic music genres and became recognized by dance music connoisseurs for his influence on classic club vinyl tracks such as, So In Love With You, that featured American vocalists, Gerideau and Shawn Benson.
+Dee C'rell is recognized as an influential musician and producer within the progression of British dance music.
+He appeared in a DJ magazine article as one of the three most influential keyboardists and session musicians working in house music alongside American musicians, Jimi Polo and Tommy Barbarella.
+He wrote and recorded extensively within a variety of electronic music genres and became known by dance music connoisseurs for his influence on vinyl tracks such as, So In Love With You, that featured American vocalists, Gerideau and Shawn Benson.
 It is the first recording to feature two male singers in a duet in house music worldwide.
 It was premiered live at the Ministry of Sound in London alongside pioneer of American dance music, DJ Tony Humphries.
 It was re-released by Norman Jay, (awarded an MBE), for the 30th Anniversary of the internationally recognised, Notting Hill Carnival in London, U.K. on both CD and vinyl on Strut Records.

 In the early progression of techno music he collaborated with Ian Tregoning; who is known for his work with artists such as Yello and Underworld, amongst others.
-As Stranger and C-rell, they signed to the iconic record label, Freetown and Subwoofer, and released the classic remix of American soul singer, Jocelyn Brown’s, I like it like that.
+As Stranger and C-rell, they signed to the iconic record label, Freetown and Subwoofer, and released the classic remix of American soul singer, Jocelyn Brown’s, I Like It Like That.
 Released on vinyl as Drum Whispers, the track is the first African rhythm influenced techno track of its time, and it is now a collector's item on vinyl within electronic music.

-Constantly evolving within electronic music, Dee was also at the forefront of a genre established as breakbeat, where he composed and recorded on vinyl with Subject 13, on record labels, Sony and Underground Level Recording.
+Constantly evolving within all genres of electronic music, Dee was also at the forefront of a genre established as breakbeat, where he composed and recorded on vinyl with Subject 13, on record labels, Sony and Underground Level Recording.
 Releasing, Techno City, The Unique Beatz E.P Vol.1 and Stay Blessed, these original vinyl releases were part of the British breakbeat scene which inadvertently influenced what would become known worldwide as Drum ’N’ Bass.

 He has had worldwide success with multiple compositions such as, the acclaimed electronic downtempo poetry composition, The Ballad of Love.
 The athmospheric electronic related composition, Berlin.
 The Bechstein endorsed piano album, Klavier Editionen.
 The unique double A-side Chromatisch, which includes, Adjustment and Days Like These.
 The electroacoustic jazz compositions, Form 1 and Form 2.
 The mininimal electronic and piano compositions, Headphone Walking, Falling Backwards and Looping At The Spree.
 The contemporary electronic composition, Weit, and the nu-jazz downtempo compositions, Reflection, Of Other, Together, Moulin Bleu, The Remarkable Day of Average, Whodoo, Readjustment, and Embracement, to name just a few.
 As a solo pianist, his works are extensive with recordings such as, Passage Of Winter, Beyond The Tenure Of Tears, The Munich Recording, The Absent Filmmaker, Whisper Gentle Breeze, Oslo, Farewell Northern Bird and Nachtmusik.

 He established the record label, Holm Records, in 2011, which releases many of Dee C'rell's compositions and collaborations, and his works are published as a recording artist and composer in Germany with Concord Music Publishing and ROBA.
-The music released via Holm Records appear on numerous national radio playlists globally within a variety of music genres and he has released a multitude of works which have appeared on CD’s and digital albums released by, Sony, Warner Music, EMI, Ministry of Sound, Embassy of Music, Stereo Deluxe, KARE, ROBA, Ozella Records, ZYX, Ganser & Hanke, Klassik Radio, and many more, earning Dee C'rell notable global recognition.
-As an artist, he endorses prestigious companies such as, Bechstein Piano's, Ableton, Focusrite and Ollo Audio, amongst others.
+The music released via Holm Records appears on numerous national radio playlists globally within a variety of music genres and he has released a multitude of works which have appeared on CD’s and digital albums released by, Sony, Warner Music, EMI, Ministry of Sound, Embassy of Music, Stereo Deluxe, KARE, ROBA, Ozella Records, ZYX, Ganser & Hanke, Klassik Radio, and many more, earning Dee C'rell notable global recognition.
+As an artist, he is endorsed by prestigious companies such as, Bechstein Piano's, Ableton, Focusrite and Ollo Audio, amongst others.